gztomas/messenger/README.md

 It uses React, Redux, Next.JS and Ant Design.

-Circle CI does the CD to Github Pages.
-Check it out! https://gztomas.github.io/messenger

-For demo purposes, you will see a split screen app.
-You can check how it would look for a real use case at https://gztomas.github.io/messenger/standalone

 ## Install

 You will need Yarn.
 If you are using macOS and have home-brew installed, then you can get it by doing